The Evolution of Traditional Chinese Makeup Culture

 Compared to the Song, the Ming Dynasty makeup is more understated, the Ming Dynasty noblewomen's makeup is even basically close to the veiled face.
 But the maids will dress more playful, such as in the corner of the eye stick one or two small pearls.

-“Pearl makeup” to the Ming Dynasty continued to maintain, the head will be paired with a large dragon and phoenix flower hairpin crown, generally applied to some of the most solemn ceremonies.
+“Pearl makeup” to the Ming Dynasty continued to maintain, the head will be paired with a large flower crown, generally applied to some of the most solemn ceremonies.

 Contrary to the simplicity of the makeup, is the Ming Dynasty women's complex headdress.
 They usually put their hair together to the top of the head, with a gold and silver weaved wire net tire, filled with a variety of hairpins, hairpin, this set of the headdress has a proprietary name – Diji and Toumian (䯼髻, 头面), highlighting the status and position.